terpnetwork/networks/testnet/upgrades/v4.1/guide.md

-The target block for this upgrade is `1850763`, which is expected to arrive at 11:00UTC Friday, November 10th..
+The target block for this upgrade is `1850763`, which is expected to arrive at 11:00UTC Wednesday, November 29th..
 [Go Playground](https://go.dev/play/p/Nj1h7QjNWGS)

 ### Building Manually:
 ```